 * Click here for rating key

-Miku Restaurant Review: In a city with more than a hundred sushi restaurants, Miku is distinctive in its offerings.
-Miku, which means ”beautiful sky" in Japanese, is situated on Vancouver's waterfront next to Canada Place and offers prime viewing of cruise ships in season, freighters and tugboats.
-This glossy urban location in the city’s business district boasts hand-painted murals by Japanese artisans, plus a wrap-around patio.
-One of Miku's specialties is aburi-style nigiri sushi --- lightly flame-seared and infused with savory French-style sauces.
+Miku Restaurant Review: Miku, which means ”beautiful sky" in Japanese, is on Vancouver's waterfront next to Canada Place and offers prime cruise ship viewing in season.
+The glossy urban location is in the city’s business district, boasting hand-painted murals by Japanese artisans and a wraparound patio.
+One of Miku’s specialties is aburi-style nigiri sushi, lightly flame-seared and infused with savory French-style sauces.
 Another is oshi, an Osaka-style pressed sushi, each piece layered with savory sauce-infused rice and topped with mackerel or sockeye salmon.
-Contemporary rolls include the Dragon with freshwater eel, cream cheese, cucumber and avocado.
-Omakase (multi-course chef's choice menu) is always an option and delivers a selection of trademark dishes.
-Desserts include the green tea opera: sponge cake steeped with espresso and Frangelico layered with chocolate ganache and served with green tea ice cream.
+Contemporary rolls tempt; the Red Wave is crab and avocado wrapped in red tuna.
+Omakase is always another option, delivering a selection of trademark dishes.
+Or start with the Coal Harbour platter loaded with sashimi, or fresh oysters, mussels, jumbo prawns and kaisen poke, scallop ceviche and kale goma-ae.
+Desserts may include green tea opera cake, a sponge cake with chocolate ganache served with green tea ice cream.
 For lunch, order the Mikuzen, Miku's seasonally changing Chef's Box.
 The cocktail list, with a creative Caesar containing wasabi, is unusual for an Asian restaurant.
 There’s also an extensive saké selection and well-chosen Japanese food-friendly wines that include sparklers, Rieslings, Chenin Blancs and un-oaked Chardonnays.
-Service is casual and relaxed.
+Service is casual, relaxed and welcoming.